webforj/webforj/README.md

 ## Contributing

-Contributions to the Webforj project are welcome!
+Contributions to the webforJ project are welcome!
 If you would like to contribute, please follow the guidelines outlined in the [CONTRIBUTING.md](https://github.com/webforj/webforj/blob/main/CONTRIBUTING.md) file.

 ## License

-The Webforj Engine is licensed under the [MIT License](https://github.com/webforj/webforj/blob/main/LICENSE).
+webforJ is licensed under the [MIT License](https://github.com/webforj/webforj/blob/main/LICENSE).